-- 9. Consider the level of fracture risk, any additional clinical risk factors, patient choice, and the costeffectiveness of treatment, when deciding on a particular drug treatment. - 10.
-Start treatment promptly following a fragility fracture, because risk of re-fracture is highest immediately after a fracture and risk remains elevated. - 11.
+- 8. Consider the level of fracture risk, any additional clinical risk factors, patient choice, and the cost-effectiveness of treatment, when deciding on a particular drug treatment. - 9.
+Start treatment promptly following a fragility fracture, because risk of re-fracture is highest immediately after a fracture and risk remains elevated. - 10.
 Consider referral of very high risk patients to an osteoporosis specialist in secondary care, for assessment and consideration of parenteral treatment (some may need first-line anabolic drug treatment, especially if multiple vertebral fractures).
-Indications of very high risk include the presence of important risk factors, including a recent vertebral fracture [within the last 2 years], ≥2 vertebral fractures [whenever they have occurred], BMD T-Score ≤-3.5, treatment with high dose glucocorticoids [≥7.5 mg/day of prednisolone or equivalent over 3 months]; the presence of multiple clinical risk factors, particularly with a recent fragility fracture indicating high imminent risk of re-fracture; or other indicators of very high fracture risk, including as defined by FRAX. - 12.
-In other patients for whom treatment is indicated, offer antiresorptive therapy with oral bisphosphonates (alendronate or risedronate) or intravenous zoledronate, or in postmenopausal women age ≤60 years hormone replacement therapy. - 13.
-Consider alternative treatment options if these first-line bisphosphonates are unsuitable or not tolerated; denosumab, ibandronate, raloxifene, strontium ranelate, teriparatide, abaloparatide or romosozumab. - 14.
-Following treatment with an anabolic agent (teriparatide, abaloparatide or romosozumab), start alendronate, zoledronate or denosumab without delay.
+Indications for specialist referral include the presence of important risk factors, including a recent vertebral fracture [within the last 2 years], ≥2 vertebral fractures [whenever they have occurred], BMD T-Score ≤-3.5, treatment with high dose glucocorticoids [≥7.5 mg/day of prednisolone or equivalent over 3 months]; the presence of multiple clinical risk factors, particularly with a recent fragility fracture indicating high imminent risk of re-fracture; or other indicators of very high fracture risk. - 11.
+In other patients for whom treatment is indicated, offer antiresorptive therapy with oral bisphosphonates (alendronate or risedronate) or intravenous zoledronate. - 12.
+Consider alternative treatment options if these first-line bisphosphonates are unsuitable or not tolerated; denosumab, ibandronate, hormone replacement therapy, raloxifene or strontium ranelate. - 13.
+Following treatment with teriparatide or romosozumab, start alendronate, zoledronate or denosumab without delay.